 In spite of all the amorous amenities of the place, my favorite part of the resort was a lot less elaborate.
-It was simply the fact that we were alone, just he and I minus the BlackBerry, the laptop, the flat screen and all the other things that intrude on us, even in the privacy of our apartment.
+It was simply the fact that we were alone, minues the social media, the laptop, the flat screen and all the other things that intrude upon us, even in the privacy of our apartment.
 We ended each evening with a stroll down the pathways padded by flourishing foliage and meandering streams, often making a few wrong turns.
 We let ourselves accidentally stumble upon the treasures of the resort, like a dimly lit chapel surrounding by water and filled with flowers.
-These were our favorite moments at the Valentin, when we had slowed down and relaxed enough to really feel each other hand in hand.
+These were our favorite moments at the Valentin, when we had slowed down and relaxed enough to really feel each other hand-in-hand.
 We followed the paths unrushed and allowed ourselves the freedom to stop along the way, gaze in amazement at the blanket of stars above, and just be grateful for each other.

 Tulum, a historic site with seaside ruins, makes a captivating excursion